jhpyle/docassemble/_docs/initial.md

 file references work.

 You can also provide a `label` as part of the `interview help`.
-This label will be used instead of the word "Help" in the navigation bar as a label for the "Help" tab.
+This label will be used instead of the word "Help" in the main navigation bar as a label for the "Help" tab.

 {% highlight yaml %}
 ---